 Mobile app data is extremely diverse and heterogeneous (both across apps and within the same app).
 Differences in data structure, data type, size, frequency of reads/writes, and length of storage typically drive implementation differences in terms of the encryption methods, algorithms and cipher suites, each of which can impact performance significantly.

 With so many different ways that apps generate data, there is simply no one-size-fits-all approach to secure or encrypt data.
-This is why manually coding Android data at rest encryption and iOS database encryption is such a daunting undertaking.
+This is why manually encrypting mobile app data in Android and iOS apps is such a daunting undertaking.
+100% of the work falls on the developer.
+SDK-based and manual encryption methods offer an unknown outcome and if done incorrectly can degrade performance and user experience.

-How Does Appdome Make Mobile Data Encryption Easy?
+How Does Appdome Make Mobile Data Encryption Easy and Unique?

 Implementing Appdome TOTALData Encryption in an app is easy on Appdome.
 Appdome users upload an app, select what and how to protect mobile app data and click “Build My App.”
 Appdome’s mobile security platform takes care of the rest.
 Replacing the work developers would do manually to protect the data of the app, including generating or managing keys, storing encryption keys, and fine-tuning your encryption list.

-The ability to create flexible encryption models to suit different mobile app use cases is what makes TOTALData™ Encryption so powerful.
+Appdome dynamically encrypts all data generated and stored in the app at runtime using industry-standard AES 256 cryptographic protocols.
+Appdome’s implementation for android data encryption and ios data encryption does not impact app behavior, functionality or performance.
+Customers have granular control over what to encrypt (and what to exclude).
+This ability to create flexible encryption models to suit different mobile app use cases is what makes TOTALData™ Encryption so powerful.
 By default, Appdome uses industry-standard AES 256 encryption (Enterprise Grade).
-However, users also have the ability to utilize FIPS 140 2 encryption (military grade) to protect all data stores.
-This makes their apps FIPS 140 2 compliant and meets the security requirements for US Federal and National Defense use cases.
+However, users also have the ability to utilize FIPS 140-2 encryption (military grade) to protect all data stored.
+This makes their apps FIPS 140-2 compliant and meets the security requirements for US Federal and National Defense use cases.

+Another major differentiation is how Appdome generates and manages encryption keys.
 Mobile encryption and decryption are resource-intensive processes and Appdome optimizes these by dynamically generating symmetric encryption keys at runtime.
 Each symmetric key is generated by Appdome using industry-standard AES mechanisms.
 The keys are never stored on the mobile device and are derived at run-time.
+Because Appdome dynamically generates the encryption keys at run-time, only the data the app needs to complete the function the user wants, gets decrypted.
+This ensures optimal performance and eliminates any negative user experience.

 Mobile Data Encryption Controls

-Appdome TOTALData Encryption offers unique Encryption Controls for Android encryption and iOS encryption :
+Appdome TOTALData Encryption also offers unique Encryption Controls for Android encryption and iOS encryption :

 - Encryption Using In-App Seed.Users can select from a variety of key generation and management features.
 These features allow virtually endless combinations of shared and managed encryption keys.
 Including seeded keys from external systems and derived keys generated from in-app events such as a log-in or other user event.